Buttonhole or Blanket Stitch

 Purpose

 It is, without conflict, known as to where and why the buttonhole stitches got their name from - sewing buttonholes.
-These stitches were perfect when it came to keeping buttons in their place, look at, Sambar with a small half-knot at the top of each stitch making it less likely to unravel even if the thread were broken.
+These stitches were perfect when it came to keeping buttons in their place, have a look at, Touring Motorcycles with a small half-knot at the top of each stitch making it less likely to unravel even if the thread were broken.
 By waxing and pressing the thread, before use, the strength can be increased, thereby making the entire buttonhole stitch a lot sturdier and preventing the thread from twisting as well.

 As a result, buttonhole or blanket stitches have plenty of variations although this is the general direction that they tend to take.
 There are plenty of options for you to try and the most important thing is to learn the basics before you start heading into the variations.
 While the buttonhole or blanket stitch may sound complicated, you may find it surprisingly easier to execute when you actually get into the whole process.